Purvapatel4725/IDOR-Demo/README.md

 ## Overview

 This repository contains a minimal, intentionally-vulnerable web application designed to demonstrate **Local File Inclusion (LFI)** vulnerabilities in PHP.
-This demo is intended for educational purposes in a classroom or lab environment.
+This demo is intended for educational purposes only.

 ### What is LFI?